-- 1 Disconnect the battery negative (earth) lead (refer to Chapter 5, Section 1). - 2 Open the boot lid, then detach and remove the left-hand side trim in the luggage area for access to the pump/motor. - 3 Unscrew the by-pass tap 90 to 180° (see illustration 40.6). - 4 Lower the roof manually, then allow any residual pressure in the system to escape by loosening the filler plug on the top of the pump. - 5 Retighten the filler plug and tap.
-Detach the wiring connector to the pump motor. - 6 Label the respective hoses and their connections to the pump for correct identification prior to detaching them, to avoid any possibility of confusion when reconnecting them (see illustration 40.2A). - 7 Undo the pump retaining nuts, then partially withdraw the pump.
+- 1 Disconnect the battery negative (earth) lead (refer to Chapter 5, Section 1). - 2 Open the boot lid, then detach and remove the left-hand side trim in the luggage area for access to the pump/motor. - 3 Unscrew the by-pass tap 90 to 180° (see illustration 40.6). - 4 Lower the roof manually, then allow any residual pressure in the system to escape by loosening the filler plug on the top of the pump.
+5 Retighten the filler plug and tap.
+Detach the - wiring connector to the pump motor.

+6 Label the respective hoses and their connections to the pump for correct identification prior to detaching them, to avoid any - connections to the pump for correct identification prior to detaching them, to avoid any possibility of confusion when reconnecting them (see illustration 40.2A). - 7 Undo the pump retaining nuts, then partially withdraw the pump.
 Locate a suitable container (or some rags) beneath it, then unscrew the hydraulic hose unions and detach the hoses from the pump.
 Plug the exposed ends of the pump and hoses, to prevent the ingress of dirt and further fluid leakage.
 Remove the pump.
 Note that the hood must not be raised whilst the hydraulic lines and pump are disconnected, or hydraulic fluid remaining in the system will be ejected.